L0Lmaker/DistributedSemanticAnalysis/README.md

 ## Performance Benchmarking
 Performance benchmarking will be carried out using a custom-built tool to simulate article streaming and measure throughput across both the distributed system and a synchronous single-node reference configuration.
 The metrics collected will include articles processed per second, latency, and error rate.

+## Potential System Failures
+1. **Node Failure:**
+   - A node may fail during various stages, such as campaign creation, article processing, or the Paxos consensus process.

+2. **Proposal Rejection:**
+   - Proposals during the Paxos process may be rejected, leading to the need for the proposer to adapt and propose a new update.

+3. **Network Partitions:**
+   - Network partitions may occur, disrupting communication between nodes.
+Paxos is designed to tolerate partitions to some extent, but prolonged partitions may pose challenges.

+4. **Duplicate Operations:**
+   - Nodes must ensure that duplicate operations are not processed.
+This is critical during the Paxos consensus process and in handling article processing requests.

+5. **Invalid Article Processing Request:**
+   - The system needs to handle cases where an article processing request is invalid or contains incorrect parameters.

+6. **OPENAI API Connection Failure:**
+   - Failures in establishing a connection to the OPENAI API during the article processing phase could occur.

+7. **MDim Retrieval Failure:**
+   - Issues in retrieving MDims or counting processed values for a specified date may lead to failures in the aggregation process.

+8. **Consensus Process Failure:**
+   - Failures during the Paxos consensus process may prevent the synchronization of updates across nodes.

+9. **Load Balancer Failure:**
+   - Issues with the load balancer may impact the even distribution of article processing requests across nodes.

+10. **JSON KV Store Failure:**
+    - Failures in the JSON KV store, where state data is maintained, could lead to data inconsistencies.

+11. **Campaign ID Generation Failure:**
+    - Failure to generate a unique campaign ID during campaign creation could lead to conflicts.

+12. **Article Content Extraction Failure:**
+    - Errors in extracting MDims from the article content during the article processing phase.

 ## Future Considerations
 Post-PoC, the system design will be revised to consider scaling, robust metadata extraction using NLP, real-time monitoring and alerting, data persistence scalability, and system resilience.
 The design will also incorporate user feedback and address performance bottlenecks identified during the PoC phase.